 How to Convert Grams to Moles

 You’ll need a grams to moles formula to find the moles of a substance you have.
 For example, once you have carried out a reaction, you will weigh your product to find out how many grams have been produced.
 You can then convert grams back to moles to check the yield of the reaction.

 Grams to Moles Formula

 To convert the mass in grams back to the quantity of substance in moles, we simply need to reverse the formula above.
 The g to mol formula is:

 Thus, the quantity of substance n in moles is equal to the mass m in grams divided by the molar mass M in g/mol.

-For example, let’s calculate the quantity of 30 grams of nitrogen (N2) in moles.
-Note that the molar mass of nitrogen is 28.0134 g/mol.
+For example, let’s calculate the number of moles equal to 120 grams of aluminum oxide, Al2O3.
+Note that the molar mass of aluminum oxide is 101.96 g/mol.

-So, in this example, the quantity of 30 grams of nitrogen is 1.0709 moles.
+So, in this example, 120 grams of aluminum oxide equals 1.18 moles.